AryanAhadinia/DIS-project-2/README.md

-# Document Retrieval Project - Team: MAM
+# Recommender system Project - Team: MAM

 This repository hosts the implementation of a book recommender system developed as part of the **CS-423 Distributed Information System** course at EPFL.
 The objective of this project is to design a system capable of predicting user ratings for books.
 Multiple approaches have been implemented and are detailed in this repository.